brainstormforce/all-in-one-schemaorg-rich-snippets/readme.txt

 == Changelog ==

 = 1.7.2 =
-- Improvement: Integrated PHP Insights for automated code quality analysis.
+- Improvement: Enhanced code quality and overall plugin performance

 = 1.7.1 =
 - Improved security and updated the slug for better compatibility.